bowman2001/perplexdoc/content/doc/attribute/anchor/index.md

 ### Anchor

 We add the anchor as an identification attribute like any other attribute.
 We can use the long form `id=our-identifier` or the short form `#our-identifier`.
-It’s more consistent to use the short version, because we **have** to use this one in the reference:
+It’s more consistent to use the short version because we **have** to use this one in the reference:

 ```
 This is the text block, we would like to refer to from another place on this